The Morse-Smale Property of the Thurston Spine: Definitions and conventions

-A point $y$ on $\partial I(C,x)$ will be called a \textit{vertex} of $I(C,x)$ if the tangent cone to $I(C,x)$ contains no vector subspaces of $T_{y}\mathcal{T}_{g}$.
-Otherwise, $p$ will be said to be on a \textit{face}, where the face corresponds to a maximal vector subspace of the tangent cone of $I(C,x)$ at a point $y\in \partial I(C,x)$, and two such subspaces at points $y_{1}$ and $y_{2}$ determine the same face if $y_{1}$ and $y_{2}$ are connected by a path in $\partial I(C,x)$ along which the vector subspace has fixed dimension and varies smoothly.
-When the face has codimension 1 in $\mathcal{T}_{g}$, it will be called a \textit{facet}.\\
+Wherever it is nonempty, $\partial I(C,x)$ is a piecewise smooth, codimension 1 submanifold of~$\mathcal{T}_{g}$, and as such, it makes sense to speak of $y\neq x$ on $\partial I(C,x)$.
+A point $y$ on $\partial I(C,x)$ will be called a \textit{vertex} of $I(C,x)$ if the tangent cone to $I(C,x)$ at $y$ contains no vector subspaces of~$T_{y}\mathcal{T}_{g}$.
+Otherwise, $y$ will be said to be on a \textit{face}, where the face corresponds to a maximal vector subspace of the tangent cone of $I(C,x)$ at $y$, and two such subspaces at points $y_{1}$ and $y_{2}$ determine the same face if $y_{1}$ and $y_{2}$ are connected by a path in $\partial I(C,x)$ along which the vector subspace has fixed dimension and varies smoothly.
+When the face has codimension 1 in $\mathcal{T}_{g}$, it will be called a \textit{facet}.